Trump's outlook going from bad to worse

 Story highlights

-- April brings a host of political storms, including fights over Neil Gorsuch, funding the government and tax reform
+- April brings a host of political storms

 - The ongoing Russia investigation also hangs over the White House